Getting Started on VBA Programming in Microsoft® Excel

 The time to:

-If others are going to use the macros, expect them to find any number of ways of breaking them.
+If others are going to use the macros, then expect them to find any number of ways of breaking them.
 So anticipate a prolonged test, debug and snag-fix cycle.

 Since programming and testing, once you get immersed in it, can make time fly, you will benefit from breaking down the overall task into manageable chunks.
 That way you can complete each chunk within a time slot that fits in with all your other work.